Ion (dialogue): Commentary

-Plato's argument is supposed to be an early example of a so-called genetic fallacy since his conclusion arises from his famous lodestone (magnet) analogy.
-Ion, the rhapsode "dangles like a lodestone at the end of a chain of lodestones.
+Plato's argument is that Ion, the rhapsode, "dangles like a lodestone at the end of a chain of lodestones.
 The muse inspires the poet (Homer in Ion’s case) and the poet inspires the rhapsode."
-Plato's dialogues are themselves "examples of artistry that continue to be stageworthy;" it is a paradox that "Plato the supreme enemy of art is also the supreme artist."
 The idea of divine madness also holds specific significance to Socrates because during his defense in The Apology, he mentions his philosophy and his actions as having been guided by a voice from above.
 The daimonion would warn him against making mistakes but would never directly order him to do something.
 Plato develops a more elaborate critique of poetry in other dialogues such as in Phaedrus 245a, Symposium 209a, Republic 398a, Laws 817 b–d.
-However, some researchers perceive it as a critique of unjustified belief rather than a critique of poetry in general.
+Gregory Vlastos perceives it as a critique of unjustified belief rather than a critique of poetry in general.

 Authenticity

 Various readers of the past, starting with Goethe and Schleiermacher, have doubted the Platonic authorship of this dialogue.

-Schleiermacher as a consequence of his early dating of the Phaedrus, this objection and many others persisted until the end of the 20th century, however, the most recent studies in the field of dialogue research all tend to acknowledge in unanimous agreement the dialogue as Platonic.
+Schleiermacher's doubt stems from his early dating of the Phaedrus.
+This objection and many others persisted until the end of the 20th century; however, more recent studies in the field of dialogue research tend to acknowledge in unanimous agreement the dialogue as Platonic.